Sacamano604/TemperatureConverter/README.md

 Temperature Convertor
 =====================

-Working to create a tempertature convertor for celcius to fahrenheit, and vice versa
+Working to create a tempertature convertor for celsius to fahrenheit, and vice versa

+June 9th: Completed and uploaded functionality for the convertor